Grace Berger

-Grace Elizabeth Berger (born June 3, 1999) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Grace Elizabeth Berger (born June 3, 1999) is an American professional basketball player who most recently played for the Dallas Wings of the Women's National Basketball Association (WNBA).
 She played college basketball for the Indiana Hoosiers.
 She was selected seventh overall by the Indiana Fever in the 2023 WNBA draft.

 Early life

 Berger played basketball for Sacred Heart Academy in Louisville, Kentucky.
 In her junior season, she averaged 14.5 points, 8.6 rebounds and 3.5 assists per game, helping her team win the Seventh Region title and reach the state finals.
 As a senior, Berger earned Courier-Journal Athlete of the Year, Kentucky All-Star and Seventh Region Player of the Year honors after averaging 15.2 points, 8.3 rebounds and 3.1 assists and leading Sacred Heart back to the regional final.
 She was a three-time All-State selection in high school.
 Rated a five-star recruit by ESPN, Berger committed to play college basketball for Indiana over offers from Kentucky, Louisville and Michigan.